CruxConnect/crux-docs/_product_retailer/get_skus.md

   {: title="Response" }

 ---
-Return a complete array of SKUs
+Return a complete list of SKUs

 ### Response Parameters: